dzfrias/openssl-zig/README.md

 ## License

 This package is licensed under the [MIT license](./LICENSE).
-Note that OpenSSL project itself has an Apache 2.0 license.
+Note that the OpenSSL project itself has an Apache 2.0 license.